IRM-004: Information Security of University Technology ResourcesDate: 10/23/2017 Status: Final

 - identify and implement measures to prevent recurrence of the incident.

 Reporting also enhances awareness of troublesome trends in security incidents that indicate the need for adjustments in the University’s overall security program.

 Establishes the role of the University Information Security Office and the Health Information and Technology Security Office in monitoring the University’s information technology resources for potentially malicious and/or harmful activities and responding to any information security incidents.

 Establishes the requirement for all departments to participate in the University’s Information Security Risk Management Program.
 The program provides insight into existing risks within a given information technology environment and strategies for reducing or eliminating those risks.

-Electronic equipment, whether owned by the University or an individual, that has a storage device or persistent memory, including, but not limited to: desktop computers, laptops, tablets, smart phones and other mobile devices, as well as servers (including shared drives), printers, copiers, routers, switches, firewall hardware, etc.
+Electronic equipment, whether owned by the University or an individual, that has a processor, storage device, or persistent memory, including, but not limited to: desktop computers, laptops, tablets, cameras, audio recorders, smart phones and other mobile devices, as well as servers (including shared drives), printers, copiers, routers, switches, firewall hardware, network-aware devices with embedded electronic systems (i.e., “Internet of Things”), supervisory control and data acquisition (SCADA) and industrial control systems, etc.